QubesOS/qubes-doc/debugging/vm-interface.md

 Qubes VM have some settings set by dom0 based on VM settings.
 There are multiple configuration channels, which includes:

 -   XenStore
--   QubesDB - replacing most of xenstore (in R3 only)
+-   QubesDB - replacing most of xenstore (in R3 or later)
 -   Qubes RPC (called at VM startup, or when configuration changed)
 -   GUI protocol